The Homotopy Braces Formality Morphism: Operadic twisting

-The notion of ``twisting'' for operads has been described in \cite{megrt}, Appendix G. The reader is strongly advised to look at loc. cit. before reading this section.
+The notion of ``twisting'' for operads has been described in \cite{megrt}, Appendix G, while a more complete account has been given in \cite{vasilydeligne}.
+The reader is strongly advised to look at loc. cit. before reading this section.
 However, let us recall the main properties of operadic twists.
 Let $\op P$ be any dg operad.
 Assume that there is an operad map

-where $\hoLie_k=(\Lie\{k\})_\infty$ is the minimal resolution of the degree shifted Lie operad.
+where, as before, $\Lie^{(k)}_\infty=(\Lie\{k\})_\infty$ is the minimal resolution of the degree shifted Lie operad.
 Then one can define the twisted operad $\Tw \op P$, which depends on the chosen map $F$ above, as follows.
 The underlying $\mathbb{S}$-module is

 Here $S_j$ acts on $\op P(n+j)$ by permutation of the last $j$ slots and on the factors of $\R[k+1]$ by permutation, i.e., by appropriate Koszul signs.
 For formulas for the operadic composition and the differential we refer to \cite{megrt}.
 Here we recall several properties: \begin{itemize} \item Suppose $A$ is a $\op P$-algebra.
-By the map $F$ above, $A$ is also a $\hoLie_k$ algebra.
+By the map $F$ above, $A$ is also a $\Lie^{(k)}_\infty$-algebra.
 For a (pro-)nilpotent commutative algebra $\alg{n}$ one can hence define the notion of Maurer-Cartan element in $A\otimes \alg{n}$.
 This notion depends on $F$.
 One can twist the differential of $A\otimes \alg{n}$ using such a Maurer-Cartan element $m$.
 Let $p\in \Tw\op P(n+j)$ be some element symmetric (with the right signs) under permutation of the last $j$ slots, and let $\tilde p$ be the corresponding element in $\Tw\op P$.
 The operad $\Tw \op P$ is defined such that the formulas

 define an action of $\Tw\op P$ on $A\otimes \alg{n}$ (with the $m$-twisted differential).
 Here $x_1,\dots, x_n\in A$.